thillRobot/turtlebot3_custom/README.md

 more elements can be added as separate models, each needs a `visual` and `collision` tag

+after modifing the model or sdf file, re-build the workspace so the files are copied to the package share directory

 ## mapping the custom world
 use turtlebot cartographer to make a map of the custom world, this will take some time as the robot is slow and small